How Tom's Guide Tests and Reviews TVs

 Instrument Tests and Equipment

-Finally, we use a Leo Bodnar Video Signal Input Lag Tester to test video signal delay, or the time (in milliseconds) it takes for the signal to travel from the video input until it displays on-screen.
-We perform this test in Game mode whenever it is available; modern 4K and HD TVs use a great deal of image processing to present the best-quality picture, but that processing takes time, even if it's not perceptible to the average viewer.
-In Game mode, most of this processing is stripped away to offer a faster response time and reduce the gap between an action in-game and the resulting image on-screen.
-Thus, it offers the best performance the TV is capable of, in terms of lag time.
-While this particular data point will have little importance to the folks watching movies or live TV, the milliseconds of lag between signal and display do make a difference when gaming.
+Finally, we use a Leo Bodnar 4K HDMI Video Signal Lag Tester to test video signal delay, or the time (in milliseconds) it takes for the signal to travel from the video input until it displays on-screen.
+We perform this test in Game mode whenever it is available; this reduces the amount of image processing the TV performs to offer a faster response time and reduce the gap between an action in-game and the resulting image on-screen.
+Although this particular data point will matter little to those who only watch movies or live TV, the milliseconds of lag between signal and display do make a difference when gaming.
 The device measures combined input lag and pixel response time, but we don't differentiate between the two in our evaluations.
+In general, we consider any result below 20ms good and any result below 10ms excellent.

 Here are the main measurements we use to objectively evaluate TV performance.